npearce/CaC-Github_Webhook_Server/README.md

 The service definition 'commit' may be either JSON or YAML configuration data which, via a GitHub WebHook, is communicated to an F5 iControl LX worker (a custom declarative interface within the BIG-IP REST API).
 The iControl LX worker translates the [JSON|YAML] service definition payload into a BIG-IP service configuration.

+## Requirements
+* Uses the iAppInstaller worker to ensure required iApps are installed on BIG-IP prior to deploying service definitions.

+> NOTE: iApps are configuration templates presented as declarative REST endpoints.

 ### Concepts
 * **iControl** - The F5 BIG-IP REST API.
 * **iControl LX** - (iControl Language eXtension) The F5 BIG-IP REST API Framework, upon which customers/partners can create their own custom endpoints/workflows.